-A curated selection of projects showing how Jeancen solves fit, venting, cosmetic, warpage, assembly, material-related, and production-stability challenges across injection mold programs.
+A curated selection of real and anonymized engineering examples showing how Jeancen reviews fitment, venting, cosmetic, warpage, assembly, material, and production-stability risks across injection mold programs.

 These selected projects show how Jeancen identifies tooling risk, reviews manufacturability, and applies practical engineering decisions before and during mold execution.